sqm-autorate/sqm-autorate/README.md

 4. If the setup script gives a warning about a configuration file `sqm-autorate-NEW`, use that file to replace `/etc/config/sqm-autorate` (first time installation only)

+5. The setup script calls `/usr/lib/sqm-autorate/configure.sh`, which can optionally configure `/etc/config/sqm-autorate`.
+   _configure.sh_ may be invoked at any time after installation to update the configuration file.
+   The functions provided are:
+   - provide a list of network devices that are known to CAKE;
+   - prompt with settings from the existing `/etc/config/sqm-autorate` and allow to override;
+   - attempt to detect the WAN upload device and associated download device if there is no previous setting;
+   - recalculate the minimum speeds/percentages, using rules of thumb to recommend values;
+   - set the logging level and whether to record statistics, so as to control the amount of router storage used by output;
+   - optionally enable and/or stop and restart _sqm-autorate.lua_.

-5. When the setup script completes, edit the config file `/etc/config/sqm-autorate` to set:
+6. When the setup script completes, you may manually edit the config file `/etc/config/sqm-autorate` to set:
    * `upload_interface` to the name of your WAN interface, usually something like `wan` or `eth0`.
      The output of the shell command `tc qdisc | grep cake` should show the two interface names.
    * `download_interface` to the name of the associated download interface, usually like `ifb4eth0` or `veth`